keras-team/keras-io/guides/md/keras_cv/simsiam_with_kerascv.md

 [1mDataset stl10 downloaded and prepared to ~/tensorflow_datasets/stl10/1.0.0.
 Subsequent calls will reuse this data.[0m
 WARNING:tensorflow:From /home/lukewood/.local/lib/python3.7/site-packages/tensorflow/python/autograph/pyct/static_analysis/liveness.py:83: Analyzer.lamba_check (from tensorflow.python.autograph.pyct.static_analysis.liveness) is deprecated and will be removed after 2023-09-23.
 Instructions for updating:
-Lambda fuctions will be no more assumed to be used in the statement where they are used, or at least in the same block. https://github.com/tensorflow/tensorflow/issues/56089
+Lambda functions will be no more assumed to be used in the statement where they are used, or at least in the same block. https://github.com/tensorflow/tensorflow/issues/56089

 WARNING:tensorflow:From /home/lukewood/.local/lib/python3.7/site-packages/tensorflow/python/autograph/pyct/static_analysis/liveness.py:83: Analyzer.lamba_check (from tensorflow.python.autograph.pyct.static_analysis.liveness) is deprecated and will be removed after 2023-09-23.
 Instructions for updating:
-Lambda fuctions will be no more assumed to be used in the statement where they are used, or at least in the same block. https://github.com/tensorflow/tensorflow/issues/56089
+Lambda functions will be no more assumed to be used in the statement where they are used, or at least in the same block. https://github.com/tensorflow/tensorflow/issues/56089

 ```
 </div>